Creation and Presentation Program

 Requests for grants must be submitted through the Wisconsin Arts Board online application system.

-As of April, 2022, all applicants are required to have a Unique Entity Identifier (UEI) from SAM.gov.
-This is because the WI Arts Board grants are funded in part with federal funds from the National Endowment for the Arts.
+All applicants are now required to have a Unique Entity Identifier (UEI) from SAM.gov.
+This is a requirement from the National Endowment for the Arts, which provides 50% of the Arts Board's funding.
 For information on how to obtain your UEI, please refer to the UEI document in the Resources for Applicants section below.

 For those applicants who don’t have the technology or don’t have access to the technology to complete the application online, you must contact the Wisconsin Arts Board at 608-266-0190 or via E-mail.